The most popular SEO related questions people ask are:

-If you haven’t already, check out my post on how to start a WordPress blog from scratch.
+If you haven’t already, check out my post on how to start a Ghost blog from scratch.
 It’ll teach you everything you need to know to get your website in the air.
 When you’re done, come back to this blog post.

 What is SEO?

 Put simply, SEO — short for “search engine optimization” — is a process of using “organic” (non-ad) tactics to boost website visibility in search engine rankings.